People

 • Jonathan Lee

-Jonathan is interested in prosody (broadly construed) and its intersections with language acquisition, bilingualism, clinical applications of linguistic analysis in psychotherapy and psychiatry, and, more recently, disfluency.
+Jonathan is interested in prosody (broadly construed) and its intersections with language acquisition, bilingualism, psychotherapy process, and social cognition.